 - Some essential oils

-When choosing sunscreen, as with any other product, it's important to check the ingredients.
-Otherwise, you could be causing unexpected damage to your skin and putting your skin's health at risk.
+When selecting a sunscreen, as with other products, it is important to check the ingredients.
+Otherwise, unexpected damage may occur to the skin, jeopardizing skin health.

 Dermatologically approved sunscreens

-Dermatologically tested means that the product has gone through certain testing stages and has been proven not to cause skin irritation or allergies.
-Therefore, this is one of the details that must be taken into account when choosing a sunscreen.
-The product is subjected to tests such as patch tests or usage tests and it is confirmed that it has no side effects.
-This way, consumers can buy and use the product safely.
+Dermatologically tested means that the product has passed certain testing phases and has been proven not to cause skin irritation or allergies.
+Therefore, this is one of the details to consider when selecting sunscreen.
+Tests such as patch tests or usage tests are conducted on the product, confirming that there are no side effects.
+This way, consumers can safely purchase and use the product.

 Recommendations for safe use on children's skin

-They should be given priority. children's sunscreens , which do not irritate children's sensitive skin and do not contain additives such as fragrance or alcohol.
+Preference should be given to those children's sunscreens that do not irritate children's sensitive skin and do not contain additives such as fragrances or alcohol.
 The product should be applied 15-30 minutes before sun exposure and reapplied every 2 hours.